aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_pixhawk/installation.rst.txt

    :depth: 3
    :local:

-You can see the `PX4 Autopilot ROS2 Guide <https://docs.px4.io/main/en/ros/ros2_comm.html>`_ for it installation, or follow the steps below.
+You can see the `PX4 Autopilot ROS 2 Guide <https://docs.px4.io/main/en/ros/ros2_comm.html>`_ for it installation, or follow the steps below.

 We will use a colcon workspace for the installation: